chasedehan/big_mountain_2018/README.md

 ### Presentation at Big Mountain Data and Dev Conference 2018

-The purpose of this repo is to provide the slides and code for my presentation so the reader will be able to replicate and extend what was contained in the presentation
+The purpose of this repo is to provide the slides and code for my presentation so the reader will be able to replicate and extend what was contained in the presentation.

+### Disclaimer
+You are free to use the code in this repo in any way you please.
+However, the usual disclaimers apply.
+Please take note that this presentation and the associated code was written for teaching purposes in mind.
+Please use all precautions you typically would if you were shipping something into production.
+If there are things you don't understand please seek out the appropriate assistance.

 ### Contents